-Materials should be submitted electronically to: https://apply.interfolio.com/53754
+APPLY: Materials must be submitted electronically to: apply.interfolio.com/109948

 Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
-Baylor encourages women, minorities, veterans and individuals with disabilities to apply.
+Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.